ven-hegde/AssignmentAppV02/README.md

 - Logout
 - Error Displaying

 Application Allows the User to login and logout and filter the restaurants based on the Alphabetical order, rating order.
-User can also search for the nrestaurants by name or locality or address.
+User can also search for the restaurants by name or locality or address.

 ### Prerequisites to run the project
 ```